rsksmart/RSKIPs/IPs/RSKIP87.md

 In order to implement this change we suggest making the following modifications:
 * Rename the existing whitelist mode to One-Off.
 * Add a new whitelisting mode, Unlimited.
-* Add a query query method to gain information on the whitelisting state of a given address.
+* Add a query method to gain information on the whitelisting state of a given address.

 ### addOneOffLockWhitelistAddress (formerly addLockWhitelistAddress)